Ionaru/array-utils/README.md

 ```

 ### `sortArrayByObjectProperty(array, attributeGetter, inverse)`
-Sort an array of object by the value in those objects.
+Sort an array of objects by the value in those objects.
 This function will sort the given array in-place.

 ```js